eclipse-tycho/tycho/CONTRIBUTING.md

 Tycho makes heavy use of p2 functionality.
 Therefore it may be useful to try out patches to p2 without waiting for a new p2 release, or even just the next nightly build.
 With the following steps it is possible to build Tycho against a locally built version of p2.

-1. Get the p2 sources (see [http://projects.eclipse.org/projects/rt.equinox.p2/developer p2 project information])
+1. Get the p2 sources (see [p2 project information](http://projects.eclipse.org/projects/rt.equinox.p2/developer))
-2. Make changes in the p2 sources
+2. Make changes in the p2 sources, **(!) don't forget to increase the version of that bundle otherwhise your changes will be overwritten with the current release version (!)**
-3. Build the changed p2 bundles individually with <tt>mvn clean install -Pbuild-individual-bundles</tt> (see [[Equinox/p2/Build]] for more information)
+3. Build the changed p2 bundles individually with <tt>mvn clean install -Pbuild-individual-bundles</tt> (see [Equinox/p2/Build](https://wiki.eclipse.org/Equinox/p2/Build) for more information)
 4. Build at least the Tycho module tycho-bundles-external with <tt>mvn clean install</tt> - you should see a warning that the locally built p2 bundles have been used.
 Then the locally built Tycho SNAPSHOT includes the patched p2 version.